-Functional records were described in dental literature as early as 1910 and are based on principle that the patient produces a pattern of mandibular movements by moving the mandible to protrusion, retrusion, and right and left lateral.
+Functional records have been described in dental literature as early as 1910 and are based on principle that the patient produces a pattern of mandibular movement by moving the mandible to protrusion, retrusion, and right and left lateral.

-Greene1 in 1910, used pumice and plaster mixture in one of the rims and instructed the patient to grind the rims together.
+Greene^[1] in 1910, used pumice and plaster mixture in one of the rims and instructed the patient to grind the rims together.
 The denture teeth were set to the generated pattern.

 Needles^[1] in 1923, mounted three studs on maxillary rims which cut arrow tracings into mandibular compound rims.
-After removal from the mouth, the rims were reassembled with the functional grooves.

-House modified the needles technique and he used four styli to make the needle point tracings.
+After removal from the mouth, the rims were re-assembled with the functional grooves.
+House modified the Needles technique and used four styli to make needle point tracings.

-Patterson^[1] in 1923, used wax occlusion rims and he cut a trough in the upper and lower rims.
+Patterson,^[1] in 1923, used wax occlusion rims and he cut a trough in the upper and lower rims.
 These were filled with a carborundum and plaster mixture.
 The patient would move his jaw and grind the rims until the proper curvature had been established.
 This would ensure equalized pressure and uniform tooth contract in all excursions.

-The functional technique developed by Meyer^[1] in 1934 used soft wax occlusion rims.
+The functional technique developed by Meyer,^[1] in 1934, used soft wax occlusion rims.
 Tinfoil was placed over the wax and lubricated.
 The patient performed the functional movements to produce a wax path.
 A plaster index was made of the wax path and the teeth were set to the plaster index.

-Boos^[1] in 1940, used the Gnathodynamo-Meter to determine the vertical and horizontal position at which a maximum biting force could be produced.
-His Bimeter was mounted on the lower occlusion rim with a central bearing point against a plate on the upper occlusion rim.
-Plaster registrations were made with the Bimeter in the mouth and the patient exerting pressure.
-Boos theorized that optimum occlusal position and the position of maximum biting force would coincide.
-He also thought that it was essential that all registration be made under biting force so that the displacement of soft tissues which occur in function, would occur during bite registration.
+Boos,^[1] in 1940, used the Gnathodynamo-meter to determine the vertical and horizontal position at which a maximum biting force could be produced.
+His bimeter was mounted on the lower occlusion rim with a central bearing point against a plate on the upper occlusion rim.
+Plaster registrations were made with the bimeter in the mouth and the patient exerting pressure.
+BOOS theorized that optimum occlusal position and the position of maximum biting force would coincide.
+He also thought that it was essential that all registration be made under biting force so that the displacement of soft tissues which occur in function would occur during bite registration.

-Shanahan^[18] in 1955, in his Physiologic Technique, placed cones of soft wax on the mandibular rim and had the patient swallow several times.
+Shanahanb^[18] in 1955, in his Physiologic technique, placed cones of soft wax on the mandibular rim and had the patient swallow several times.
 During swallowing, the tongue forced the mandible into its Centric Relation position.
 The cones of soft wax were moved and the physiologic Centric Relation was recorded.

-Bilateral manipulation^[19] suggested by Peter Dawson in 1974 is the method largely used by those who adhere to functionally generated path techniques.
+Bilateral manipulation^[19] suggested by Peter Dawson, in 1974, is the method that has been largely utilized by those who adhere to functionally generated path techniques.
 They have suggested that the condyles do not always move superiorly, but sometimes, in response to posterior guidance from the operators, they move inferiorly.
 Because of this clinical observation, they emphasized the importance of superior placement of the condyles in the fossa when attempting to record centric relation.

-Mc Collum^[20] and Granger^[20] stated that Centric Relation is that position where the mandible rotates around the hinge axis.
-In securing maxillo-mandibular records, both investigators recommended the use of chin point guidance recommended by Gutchet in 1970 in retruding the mandible.
-Others who advocated this technique include Kornfeld,^[21] Thompson,^[19] Aull,^[22] and Sloan.^[23]
+McCollum^[20] and Granger^[20] stated that Centric Relation is that position where the mandible rotates around the hinge axis.
+In securing maxillo-mandibular records, both investigators recommended the use of Chin Point Guidance recommended by Gutchet in 1970 in retruding the mandible.
+Others who advocated this technique include Kornfeld,^[21] Thompson,^[19] Aull^[22] and Sloan.^[23]

-Criticism of functional recording method:
+Criticism of functional recording method